alexhernandezgarcia/alexhernandezgarcia.github.io/slides/pasteur-visit-jun25.md

 .context[In many scientific applications we have access to multiple approximations of the objective function.]

 .left-column[
-For example, in .highlight1[material discovery]:
+For example, in .highlight1[antibiotics discovery]:

-* .highlight1[Synthesis] of a material and characterisation of a property in the lab
+* .highlight1[Synthesis] of a compound and characterising the antimicrobial activity the lab.
-* Molecular dynamic .highlight1[simulations] to estimate the property
+* .highlight1[Molecular dynamic simulations] to estimate the binding affinity to known targets.
+* .highlight1[Machine learning models] of the binding affinity to known targets.
-* .highlight1[Machine learning] models trained to predict the property ]
+* .highlight1[Machine learning models] models of the antimicrobial activity.
+* ...
+]

 .right-column[